A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: A Fast Algorithm to Solve CDLP

 \section{A Fast Algorithm to Solve CDLP}

-In this section, we introduce a fast algorithm to solve CDLP, with runtime $O(n\log n)$.
-Recall the equivalence between $\FP(\CFP,T)$ and $\fLP(\vecc,T)$, so we can transform $\CFP$ into the optimal solution to the CDLP by running the Sequence algorithm.
-Therefore, our focus is how to efficiently calculate $\CFP$.
-Due to the generalized revenue-ordered property, we just need to find the threshold index $i_{\tau}$ and the inventory $x_{i_{\tau}}$, which is output by Algorithm \ref{alg_bin}.
+In this section, we introduce a fast algorithm to solve CDLP, achieving a runtime of $O(n\log n)$.
+Due to the equivalence between $\fFP(\CFP,T)$ and $\fLP(\vecc,T)$, we can transform $\CFP$ into the optimal solution to the CDLP by running the Sequence algorithm (Algorithm \ref{alg:seq}).
+Therefore, our focus is on how to efficiently calculate $\CFP$.
+Due to the generalized revenue-ordered property (Lemma \ref{lem:3-rev}), it suffices to find the threshold index $i_{\tau}$ and the inventory $x_{i_{\tau}}$.
+These values are computed by Algorithm \ref{alg_bin}.